North Indian Home Style Toor Dal (Arhar Dal)

 You can add some chopped tomatoes while cooking the dal.

-This recipe requires a 6-quart instant pot or a 3-liter pressure cooker.
-If you want to double or triple the recipe, then use a bigger size pot or cooker.
+This recipe requires a 3-quart instant pot or a 3-liter pressure cooker.
+If you want to double or triple the recipe, use a bigger pot or cooker.
+The time of cooking will remain the same.

 Tempering Variations

-Hing Jeera Red Chilli Tadka – You can just keep it simple and give the dal a tadka of only cumin seeds, dry red chilies, and hing in ghee.
+Hing Jeera Red Chilli Tadka – Just keep it simple and give the dal a tadka of only cumin seeds, dry red chilies, and hing in ghee.

 Khatta Mitha Dal Tadka – Give arhar dal a tempering of ghee, hing, dry red chilies, mustard seeds, fenugreek seeds (methi dana), cumin seeds, peanuts, tomatoes, red chili powder, curry leaves.
 Add tamarind pulp and grated jaggery and mix well.